olafbond/WorkFlowy-calendar-script/README.md

 - week lines;
 - native OPML date format;
 - BDays imported from Google Calendar;
-- a test mode to generate 10 days only;
 - headers in the note field for journaling.
 - output is translated according to the 'local' setting;
+- test mode to generate 10 days only;

 HOW TO USE